seatgeek/soulmate/README.markdown

 ### Mounting soulmate into a rails app

-If you are integrating Soulmate into a rails app, an alternative to launching a separate 'soulmate-web' server is to mount the sinatra app inside of rails:
+If you are integrating Soulmate into a rails app, an alternative to launching a separate 'soulmate-web' server is to mount the sinatra app inside of rails.

-Add this to your routes.rb:
+Add this to routes.rb:

     mount Soulmate::Server, :at => "/sm"